 - ½ cup maple syrup

-- ½- 1 cup confectioners' or powdered sugar, use more or less based on your taste and the tartness of the rhubarb
+- ½- 1 cup powdered sugar (use more or less based on your taste and the tartness of the rhubarb)

 - Place the rhubarb in a saucepan with the apple or cranberry juice.
 Bring to a boil, cover, and cook about five minutes or until the rhubarb is really soft and mushy.